Tailoring Germanium Heterostructures for Quantum Devices with Machine Learning

 \paragraph{Ge+ for spin qubits.--} Interestingly, the enhanced SOI in Ge+ improves the performance of gate-defined spin qubits by enabling faster qubit operation without a significant increase in decoherence.
 We consider a single hole confined in the electrostatic potential underneath a plunger gate and four surrounding identical barrier gates, see Fig.~\ref{fig:qubits}(a).
+The gate dimensions and voltages are similar to those used in experiments~\cite{John2025,Tosato2025}, and are chosen to produce an electric field $F_z\sim 1.5\,\mathrm{mV}/\mathrm{nm}$ at the dot.
 The spin qubit is encoded in the spin doublet of the lowest-energy orbital in the quantum dot, is spin-split by an in-plane magnetic field at angle $\phi$ with respect to the $x$ axis, and is driven electrically by an oscillating electric field $\tilde{\mathbf{F}}(t)\parallel\mathbf{e}_x$ resonant with the qubit Larmor frequency~\cite{Bulaev2007}.
 The qubit dephases through charge noise modeled by small fluctuations of gate voltages~\cite{Piot2022}.
 Assuming $1/f$ charge noise, we estimate the dephasing time as $T_2^*\sim\hbar/\sqrt{\sum_i{\varepsilon_i^2}}$~\cite{Bassi2026,Piot2022,SaezMollejo2025,Hendrickx2024}, where $\varepsilon_i$ is the variation of the qubit Larmor frequency caused by the five uncorrelated gate voltage fluctuations $\delta_i = 1\,\mathrm{mV}$.
 The energy variations $\varepsilon_i$ are computed by expanding small changes of the electrostatic potential in the vicinity of the center of the dot, and using the qubit orbital wavefunctions simulated from the full $k\cdot p$ Hamiltonian of the quantum dot~\cite{Note1,Terrazos2021,Wang2021}.
-The gate dimensions and voltages are similar to those used in experiments~\cite{John2025,Tosato2025}, and are chosen to produce an electric field $F_z\sim 1.5\,\mathrm{mV}/\mathrm{nm}$ at the dot.
 The Rabi frequency of the qubit is proportional to the spin-dipole moment $x_\mathrm{so}$~\cite{Efros2006}, which is the transverse component of the $x$ position operator in the quantum dot ground-state subspace for a given $B$-field configuration~\cite{Bosco2021PRB,Bosco2022PRL}.
 Here, we focus on the effects of Si gradients in the virtual crystal approximation, but we remark that in realistic devices, atomistic disorder at the interfaces~\cite{Szmulowicz2004}, gate-induced shear strains~\cite{AbadilloUriel2023}, and quantum dots deformations~\cite{Bosco2021PRB}, could further modify our estimations.